 - Advance current member interests.
 The most significant and overarching principle is whether an interested party’s admission to UIDP will contribute to our overall mission of advancing collaboration between the sectors.

-- Industry: University ratio.
-The UIDP accomplishes its mission by maintaining a healthy ratio of companies to universities.
+- University: Industry ratio.
+UIDP accomplishes its mission by maintaining a small size and a healthy ratio of industry to university members.
+The current membership size and U:I ratio are critical factors when evaluating membership requests from interested organizations.
+Applications for membership can be limited based upon the current membership ratio.
 While there is no fixed cap on the number of members, the UIDP strives to maintain a size that allows for inter-personal highly engaged interactions among its member representatives.